bullfight/wrxer/README.md

 # Wrxer

 This gem is a simple parser for Wordpress eXtended RSS.
-At the moment it only supports a few of the exported objects and attributes that I find useful.
+At the moment it supports many of the parameters related to posts, it doesn't currenly support page exports.

+The document and its attributes can be easily converted to json or a ruby hash by calling `#to_hash` or `#to_json`.
+Collections like PostCollection, PostmetaCollection, and CommentCollection are returned as lazy enuemrables when converting the document to a hash or json, but can be enumerated to retrieve the hash or json objects.

 ## Installation